luis-o/SilentUpdate/README.md

 SilentUpdate.update {
     this.apkUrl = it.apkUrl
     this.latestVersion = it.latestVersion
-    this.title ="这是自定义的标题"
-    this.msg = "这是自定义的消息"
-    this.isForce = true
+    this.title = "This is a custom title" this.msg = "This is a custom message" this.isForce = true
     this.extra = Bundle()
 }